SSWConsulting/SSW.Rules.Content/rules/angular-the-stuff-to-install/rule.md

 ### Which IDE should I use for developing Angular applications?

-We recommend[VSCode](http://code.visualstudio.com).
+We recommend [VSCode](http://code.visualstudio.com).
 Read more on [Do you know the best IDE for Angular?](/how-to-get-your-machine-setup)

 ### Other tools to consider